TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 > ![Final generated resume](../../../../img/htmlToPdfCI/final-generated-resume.png)

 🎉 sweet!
-We now have the main logic figured out, we just need to extract magic strings and variables so that passed parameters create the variables we need!
+We now have the main logic figured out, we now need to extract magic strings and variables so that passed parameters create the variables we need!

 ### Inquirer